o1-labs/uptime-service-validation/README.md

 - `RETRY_COUNT` - Number of times a batch should be retried before giving up.
 Default: `3`.
 - `SUBMISSION_STORAGE` - Storage where submissions are kept.
 Valid options: `POSTGRES` or `CASSANDRA`.
 Default: `POSTGRES`.

+### DevOps Configuration

+Configuration related to infra/operations.

+- `SPREAD_MAX_SKEW` - The degree of the spread of Stateless Verification workers among the nodes, see: [`maxSkew`](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#spread-constraint-definition).
+Default: `1`.

 ### Stateless Verification Tool Configuration

 The Coordinator program runs the `stateless-verification-tool` for validation against submissions.
 Set the following environment variables for this purpose: